-82% of our littles report having what they thought was possible changed because of their bigs.
+95% of our littles report having increased self-confidence because of their bigs.

 Simply put, Big Brothers Big Sisters helps children by adding another positive adult to their lives in the form of a mentor.

-We make meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18, in Helena and Boulder.
+We make meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18, in Helena, Boulder, and Great Falls.
 We develop positive relationships that have a direct and lasting effect on the lives of young people.